Sillage-Shaw/RoboTamer4Qmini/README.md

 ### Notes
 * Some paths are hard-coded in _play.py_, _train.py_, _Base.py_, _tune_urdf.py_, and _tune_pid.py_.
 Be careful about them.
 * This repository is not maintained anymore.
-If you have any question, please send emails to yy_chen@mail.sdu.edu.cn.
+If you have any question, please send emails to info@vsislab.com.
 * The project can only be run after successful installation.